chenhaodev/mini-mem0/README.md

-# Homecare Memory Lite
+# Mini-mem0

 A simplified, high-performance memory management system for at-home care applications, based on [mem0ai/mem0](https://github.com/mem0ai/mem0) but optimized for speed and simplicity.

 ## 🎯 Overview

-Homecare Memory Lite provides an intelligent memory layer for AI agents in at-home care settings, with a focus on:
+Mini-mem0 provides an intelligent memory layer for AI agents in at-home care settings, with a focus on:

 - **90% faster write operations** than full mem0 (~200ms vs ~2000ms)
 - **Sub-100ms search latency** for real-time clinical use